-It is also possible to have an EPS file without a preview though.
-In this case the imported file is usually displayed as a greyed out box or a box with diagonal lines running through it.
+It is also possible to have an EPS file without a preview, though.
+In this case the imported file is usually displayed as a grayed out box or a box with diagonal lines running through it.

 The preview image has a fixed resolution, which is usually 72 dpi.
 If you enlarge an EPS file in a document, the preview image is stretched and may become ‘blocky’ and lacking of detail.
 This does not necessarily mean that the EPS-data themselves will degrade in quality.
 As long as the EPS-file only contains text and vector graphics, scaling it does not affect its quality.

 If you print a file containing an EPS-image on a non-PostScript printer, it is usually the preview image that gets printed.
 The preview image is ignored when you print to a PostScript device.

 Although an EPS file contains PostScript data, you cannot always send it straight to a printer to have it printed.
 Some interpreters cannot handle the preview data that may be included in the EPS file.
 Others don’t output the file because the ‘showpage” operator is missing.
 It can also happen that the printer does process the job but outputs a blank page because the content of the EPS-file was located outside the printable area.